Sky Showcase

-Sky Showcase is a British pay television channel which launched on 1 September 2021.
-It is owned and operated by Sky Group, a division of American media company Comcast.
+Sky Showcase was a British pay television channel owned and operated by Sky Group, a division of American media company Comcast.
+It launched on 1 September 2021 and had simulcast programming from across Sky UK's portfolio of channels, including highlights from Sky Cinema, Sky News, and Sky Sports.
+Starting in January 2024, Sky Showcase began showing select programming from Sky Atlantic.

 Sky Showcase was announced on 28 July 2021, along with Sky Max, as a replacement for flagship brand Sky One; with its programming transferred to Max and Sky Comedy.
-Both Showcase and Max would launch on the same day.
-The channel broadcasts a selection of programmes and simulcasts from across Sky UK's portfolio of channels, including highlights from Sky Cinema, Sky News, and Sky Sports.
-Starting in January 2024, Sky Showcase began showing select programming from Sky Atlantic.
+The channel closed down alongside Sky Max on 24 February 2026 and was replaced by the relaunched Sky One channel.